-Decomposition of hydrogen carbonates, carbonates, chlorides and nitrates by appropriate acids with heating if necessary. (relevant laboratory work must be done).
+■ Decomposition of hydrogen carbonates, carbonates, chlorides and nitrates by appropriate acids with heating if necessary. (relevant laboratory work must be done).

-Action of dilute acids on carbonates, hydrogen carbonates and action of concentrated acid.
-Equations of formation of Acid rain.
-(Sulphuric acid) on chlorides and nitrates, to obtain carbon dioxide, hydrogen chloride and nitric acid, respectively should be taught.
+Action of dilute acids on carbonates, hydrogen carbonates and action of concentrated acid (Sulphuric acid) on chlorides and nitrates, to obtain carbon dioxide, hydrogen chloride and nitric acid, respectively should be taught.
 This will assist the students in their practical work.